-If you are in a similar place, you have plenty of company.
-Many people hit midlife with a solid nest egg and still feel unsettled about the future.
+If that resonates, you have plenty of company.
 Northwestern Mutual’s 2026 Planning & Progress Study found that 46% of Americans do not expect to be financially prepared for retirement, and 48% believe it is somewhat or very likely they will outlive their savings.
-The average American now thinks they need $1.46 million to retire comfortably, a figure that has climbed $200,000 in a single year.
-Against that backdrop, even $3 million can feel like it might not be enough.
-The cost of living has permanently reset to a higher baseline over the last several years, making traditional rules of thumb feel increasingly obsolete.
-The important thing is learning how to ground yourself, reset your perspective, and figure out what to do next.
+The average American now thinks they need $1.46 million to retire comfortably, a figure that jumped $200,000 in a single year.
+Separate research from the Employee Benefit Research Institute found that worker confidence in retirement readiness fell to 61% in 2026, the lowest reading since 2017.
+Against that backdrop, even $3 million can feel insufficient.
+The cost of living has permanently reset to a higher baseline, making traditional rules of thumb feel increasingly obsolete.
+The task at hand is learning to ground yourself, reset your perspective, and figure out what to do next.

 Mind the pre-Medicare healthcare gap

-One of the largest hidden hurdles for mid-life savers is the cost of healthcare before Medicare eligibility begins at age 65.
-The numbers have grown significantly.
-In 2026, a marketplace Silver plan costs an average of $1,052 per month for a 50-year-old individual, and that figure climbs to $1,766 per month by age 64.
-For a couple, the costs effectively double.
-Making the situation more expensive, the enhanced ACA subsidies that held premiums down from 2021 through 2025 expired on December 31, 2025, and Congress did not renew them.
-Households above 400% of the federal poverty level lost subsidy eligibility entirely, sending their premiums sharply higher in 2026.
+One of the largest hidden hurdles for mid-life savers is the cost of healthcare before Medicare eligibility begins at 65.
+In 2026, a marketplace Silver plan costs an average of $1,052 per month for a 50-year-old individual, climbing to $1,766 per month by age 64.
+For a couple, those costs effectively double.
+The situation grew more expensive when the enhanced ACA subsidies that held premiums down from 2021 through 2025 expired on December 31, 2025, with Congress declining to renew them.
+Households above 400% of the federal poverty level lost subsidy eligibility entirely.
+According to KFF, average monthly marketplace premiums (net of tax credits) rose 58% in 2026 alone.
+Older middle-income enrollees, precisely the demographic of someone planning an early exit from the workforce, faced the steepest increases.

 What this means in practice: a 50-year-old planning for early retirement should budget well over $200,000 in private insurance premiums alone before Medicare kicks in, before factoring in deductibles, copays, and out-of-pocket maximums.
 That reality fundamentally changes the math on what a $3 million portfolio can safely support, particularly for anyone hoping to step away from work before their mid-60s.